-14.5.4 Children tab
+15.5.4 Children tab

-All the executable objects that have been defined as a child of the current job are displayed as a list in the Children tab.
-Other objects can be added as children using copy and paste.
+In the "Children" tab, all executable objects that have been defined as a child of the current job are displayed as a list.
+Additional objects can be added as children using Copy and Paste.

-The sequence in which the children are run is not fixed, but it can be defined in the dependencies.
+The sequence in which the children are run is not fixed, but can be defined in the dependencies.

-The Children tab looks like this:
+The "Children" tab looks like this: